2024 IFSC Paraclimbing World Cup

 The IFSC Paraclimbing World Cup 2024 is the twelfth season of the paraclimbing world cup series by the International Federation of Sport Climbing.
 Two of the three events are held alongside the 2024 IFSC Climbing World Cup.

 Procedure

 Athletes compete in lead climbing only.
 Each category must feature at least four competitors from three nations for a competition to take place.
-If these minimums aren't reached, categories may be merged into other, more difficult formats.
+If these minimums are not reached, categories may be merged into other, more difficult formats.